Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Saline County, MO immediately.
-If you already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your Saline County, MO DUI attorney will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Saline County, MO as soon as possible.
+If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Saline County, MO DUI attorney will design an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Saline County, MO

-Police departments in Saline County and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Saline County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • sanctioned or planned by supervising law enforcement officers